-Reflects a supervisor position under the IDEA Grant that supports the work of the Office of Student and Family Support and Engagement
+Reflects a supervisor position under the IDEA Grant that supports the work of the Office of the Student and Family Support and Engagement

-FY 2021 Recommendations for Maintenance FY 2022 Recommendations for Maintenance FY 2023 Recommendations for Maintenance Description in Priority Order Description in Priority Order Description in Priority Order PLOs to promote collaboration among special education teachers, general education teachers, and paraeducators to support all students with their behavioral and academic achievement. elevate their ability to support all students.
-Maintain the ongoing training for specials education staff on tiered interventions.
-Expand training to additional general education staff members who can address early intervention for students using a tiered approach. follow up coaching on de-escalation strategies and behavior management strategies to result in opportunities for more students with disabilities to be served in the LRE.
+FY 2022 Recommendations for Maintenance FY 2023 Recommendations for Maintenance FY 2024 Recommendations for Maintenance Description in Priority Order Description in Priority Order Description in Priority Order Continue to provide PL for paraeducators to elevate their ability to support all students.
+Maintain the ongoing training for special education staff members on tiered interventions.
+Expand training to additional general education staff members who can address early intervention for students using a tiered approach.
+Continue tiered interventions in reading and math.
+Provide ongoing PD for professional and supporting services staff members.
+Provide PL for general education staff members and follow up coaching on de-escalation strategies and behavior management strategies to result in opportunities for more students with disabilities to be served in the LRE.
 Maintain the current staffing allocations and structures that provide MCPS programs and services for students with social emotional and behavioral needs in order to provide a multidisciplinary team approach to meet students' needs.
 Continue to expand these supports to students through the addition of social worker and psychologist positions.
-PLOs for all staff members so that they may build skills to assist students with emotional supports, techniques, and de-escalation strategies.
-K-2.
-Expand mainstreaming opportunities for students in self- contained programs.
-Consider reviewing and expanding HSM support at schools that host self-contained programs (could be para support).
-Provide professional learning to build the capacity of schools to increase the access for inclusive opportunities for students being served in discrete programs.
+Increase the number of general education teachers, SETs and paraeducators who are knowledgeable about teaching students with autism.
+Provide PD to general education teachers, substitutes, and paraeducators who work with students with autism.
+Provide special education training for staff members who cover unstructured time (lunchtime/recess) and extracurricular activities.
+Continue to implement OG intervention in Grades K-2.
+Expand mainstreaming opportunities for students in self-contained programs.
+Consider reviewing and expanding HSM support at schools that host self-contained programs (could be paraeducator support).
+Create inclusion specialist positions at all schools who will provide coaching for elementary and middle school articulation/transition teams.
+This will support the discussion of LRE and increase the number of students attending their home schools rather than a more restrictive environment in discrete self-contained classrooms.
+Provide PL to build the capacity of schools to increase the access for inclusive opportunities for students being served in discrete programs.
+Continue de-escalation training and create additional training opportunities with the focus on initiating de-escalation strategies as a proactive approach prior to student dysregulation.
+Provide funding for PL for teachers in de- escalation techniques which have been shown to significantly reduce suspension of students with disabilities in schools where it has been used.

-Fiscal Year (FY) 2021-2023 Special Education Improvement and Priorities Based on Staff and Community Member Input
+FY 2022-2024 Special Education Improvement and Priorities Based on Staff and Community Member Input